Skip to main content

 Hunters Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Hunters Lake reaches 36 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake is compact at 54 acres, with partial shoreline records and little volume to buffer nutrient inputs.
-Hunters Lake ranks 6 of 48 in Waukesha County, putting it in the upper tier of locally monitored lakes.
+Hunters Lake sits at rank 24 of 45 in Waukesha County, in the lower half of the local distribution.

 Hunters Lake is on the Wisconsin infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
 The fishery is bass-led, with 3 documented species across the lake's records.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.